mikejlong60/functional-programming-book/README.md

 			1. Exercise 2: Make a case class that references another case class
 			1. Exercise 3: Learning to compare case classes.
 Make two instances of your case class above.
 How can you compare it for equality.
 		1. Week 2 - Pattern Matching
+			1. For at least the next week or two we will work at understanding pattern matching and the related concepts of partial anf total functions:
+				1. What is a total function?
+				1. What is a partial function?
+				1. How does this relate to pattern matching?
+				1. Why is this much more powerful than simple branching like you see in Golang or Java(if/else and switch/case)?
+				1. Exercises:
+					1. Understand pattern matching on strings.
+Explore many nuances.
+					1. Write a partial function using pattern matching.
+What happens when no pattern matches?
+					1. Write a total function using pattern matching.
+					1. Understand some uses of partial functions in the standard library for List.
+					1. More to come over the next few days
+					.
 		1. Week 3 - Recursion
 		1. Week 4 - Building an understanding of polymorphic functions
 		1. Week 5 - 1st class functions